 For years, the NSCL has been involved in the Greater Lansing Region by hosting conferences, providing tours of the facility, participating in presentations and speeches outside of the facility, and hosting educational programs for teachers and students.
 Conferences have had a variety of purposes, ranging from internationally themed to simpler workshops (Michigan State University, 2014).
 The major learning program the NSCL provides is the 'Physic of Atomic Nuclei Program' (Michigan State University, 2014), operated by the Joint Institute for Nuclear Astrophysics, NSCL staff, and faculty.
 This program is open to students with one year of high school experience and high school science teachers.
-It is an opportunity for research on rare-isotopes and allows for hands-on experience a free tour and discover more about the facility.
+It is an opportunity for research on rare-isotopes and allows for hands-on experiments.
+Open houses are also provided every year to allow community members to experience a free tour and discover more about the facility.